Hijack-Everything/vsxploit/README.md

 - 🔍 **SentinelOne** – [Case study of VS Code abuse in developer-targeted espionage](https://www.sentinelone.com/labs)

 > These reports revealed that **code-server**, `code tunnel`, and other developer tools are being used as covert backdoors.
-> **VSPloit** turns that real-world TTP into a red team-ready framework with reproducible automation and operational stealth.
+> **VSXPloit** turns that real-world TTP into a red team-ready framework with reproducible automation and operational stealth.

 ## 🛰️ Infrastructure Overview

-VSPloit leverages **official Microsoft and GitHub services** for its entire operation flow — no external command-and-control infrastructure is needed.
+VSXPloit leverages **official Microsoft and GitHub services** for its entire operation flow — no external command-and-control infrastructure is needed.

 ### 🔧 Operational Architecture